The ARChive of Contemporary Music (ARC) is a not-for-profit archive, music library and research center located in New York City since 1985.

 The ARC grows daily as hundreds of record companies, publishers, distributors, collectors, artists and music fans from around the world donate new materials to the ARC.
 In addition to sound recordings the ARChive actively collects all books, magazines, videos, films, photographs, press kits, newspapers clippings, memorabilia and ephemera relating to the history of popular music.
 We also maintain a variety of informational databases other than those on recordings and books, notably our Music Index of 52,000+ people working in the music industry.

 Our databases and collection are source material for a great many research services and projects, from small, like finding a song for the Ken Burns’ documentary Baseball, to massive, using our collection to scan cover art for inducted recordings at the new Grammy Hall of Fame and Museum in LA.
 The Music Industry database was used to help launch Entertainment Weekly Magazine.

 Our interest in music from other cultures has led us to create a series of day-long, and then week-long online and live events.
-These public events began with an exploration of the music of the greater Muslim world, then Brazil, India and Scandinavia in 2015.
+These public events began with an exploration of the music of the greater Muslim world, then Brazil, India, Cuba and in 2019, Scandinavia.
 Look for more events in the future as we present gallery exhibitions, talks and performances at our Tribeca space.